benmvp/slides/2017/nodevember/why-react.md

 - Shameless plug alert!
 - I gave a talk called _React + ES.next = ♥_ at React Conf back in March
 - I go through a handful of ES.next features that go great with React
+- So if some of the features I was talking about didn't quite make sense, check it out!

 =====